 59. Snackable Content

-As the amount of daily information has been growing, it is getting harder to grab readers’ attention.
+As the amount of daily information has been growing, it is getting harder and harder to grab readers’ attention.

 This is where snackable content comes in.

-It helps to generate leads, higher user engagement, and shares and it can make your visitors dive deeper in your product or other in-depth content pieces.
+It helps to generate leads, and increase user engagement and shares.
+It can encourage your visitors dive deeper in your product or other in-depth content pieces.

 Do you check your newsfeed while watching your favourite TV series?